 Can you freeze bread pudding?

 Yes!
-Bread pudding freezes fairly well.
+This eggnog bread pudding freezes fairly well.
 Just make sure to follow these steps to keep your eggnog bread pudding fresh in the freezer:

 - Don't pour your brown butter rum sauce over your pudding before freezing.
 You can keep it in a separate container to save for later when you serve your bread pudding.